Danlugo/TheBlend/README.md

     pip install --upgrade pip
 3. Type pip install -r requirements.txt
 4. Update the .env files with needed keys and the Agent and Tasks files to change topics.

+###
-5. Run news_crew.py to run agents
+1. Run news_crew.py to start the process.
-6. After the code completes, the results are pasted on the blog site.
+2. After the code completes, the results are saved on the blog folder.
+3. Copy content from the output of the blog folder and paste it on the blog site.

 ### Main Page